Contact Us for a Free Consultation (818) 781-1570

 It should be noted that while money laundering can be charged by itself, it's often closely connected to other federal crimes.

-It's not uncommon for people to find themselves under a federal criminal investigation for money laundering in connection with mortgage fraud, securities fraud, credit card fraud, bank fraud, drug trafficking, cryptocurrency crimes, counterfeit goods, or other fraud crimes.
+It's not uncommon for people to be under federal criminal investigation for money laundering in connection with mortgage fraud, securities fraud, credit card fraud, bank fraud, drug trafficking, cryptocurrency crimes, counterfeit goods, or other fraud crimes.

 Evade reporting requirements are defined under 31 U.S.C.
 5324.
 18 U.S.C.
-1960 defines the prohibition of unlicensed money-transmitting businesses.
+1960 establishes the prohibition of unlicensed money-transmitting businesses.
 Violent crimes in aid of racketeering activity are defined under 18 U.S.C.
 1959.

-Additionally, money laundering criminal charges are often associated with other type of federal crimes that involve organized criminal activity.
+Additionally, money laundering criminal charges are often associated with other types of federal crimes that involve organized criminal activity.

-This type of crime is usually a complex and time-consuming federal offense that involves taking money which was illegally obtained and to make it appear that the source was legitimate.
-It can be achieved through a number of complicated financial transactions and transfers.
+This type of crime is usually a complex and time-consuming federal offense that involves taking money that was illegally obtained and making it appear that the source was legitimate.
+It can be achieved through several complicated financial transactions and transfers.

 Fighting Money Laundering Charges

 In order to beat a money laundering case, our federal defense lawyers will challenge the federal prosecutor's evidence and provide a different story to create reasonable doubt.
 Money laundering is a “specific intent” crime, meaning you had to have had a desire to commit the act with intent to achieve a specific result to be found guilty.
-Our are several potential defense strategies we could use to secure an acquittal at trial or that could result is lesser criminal charges:
+There are several potential defense strategies we could use to secure an acquittal at trial, or that could result in lesser criminal charges:

 • You didn't know the money was obtained from unlawful activity, known as a “lack of intent” defense